The Answer is Fun!

 How much is parking?

-Lockers are located at the Front Gate adjacent to Thrills are Wonderland and inside the entrance of Splash Works.
+Lockers are located at the Front Gate adjacent to Canada's Wonderland Store and inside the entrance of Splash Works.
 The all-day rental fee for these lockers ranges from $17 to $30 depending on the size of the locker and the time of the season.
 Canada's Wonderland assumes no liability for items in the locker.

 What happens if it rains during my visit?